aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/vscode-container.md

 ### Install additional repositories

-Now, you want to ship your own demo in your container with git clone instead of local file sharing, you can leverage the following option: __`AVD_USER_REPOS`__
+Now, you want to ship your own demo in your container with Git clone instead of local file sharing, you can leverage the following option: __`AVD_USER_REPOS`__

 ```bash
 docker run --rm -it -d \